BrandonJohnGrenier/jbehave-junit-reporter-2/README.md

 ## About

-The JBehave JUnit reporter is an addon to [JBehave](http://jbehave.org) 2 that provides fine-grained visualisation and reporting around the progress of your stories.
+The JBehave JUnit Reporter is an addon to [JBehave](http://jbehave.org) 2 that provides fine-grained visualisation and reporting around the progress of your stories.
 Each JBehave step is tracked and reported on as an individual test case.

 If you're running a story as a JUnit test through your favorite IDE, you'll be able to get output like this: